Settled Status Mythbuster

 You have until 30 June 2021 (or 31 December 2020 in a No Deal scenario) to apply for Settled or pre-Settled Status and nothing should change for you until then.

-However, it is important for all EU citizens who do not have Indefinite Leave to Remain (ILR) or are not Irish citizens, to apply for Settled Status - failing to do so will leave you undocumented after that date and will affect your rights to rent, to employment, to benefits and healthcare.
+However, it is important for all EU citizens to apply for Settled Status - failing to do so will leave you undocumented after that date and will affect your rights to rent, to employment, to benefits and healthcare.
+While those with ILR and also those who are Irish are not required to apply it is recommended that they do as there are benefits to doing so, particularly for family reunification right later.

 Ultimately this can lead to you losing your right to stay in the UK.